mdn/content/files/en-us/learn_web_development/core/text_styling/styling_links/index.md

 ## Summary

 We hope this article has provided you with all you'll need to know about links — for now!
-The final article in our Styling text module details how to use [custom fonts](/en-US/docs/Learn/CSS/Styling_text/Web_fonts) on your websites (or web fonts, as they are better known).
+The final article in our Styling text module details how to use custom fonts on your websites (or web fonts, as they are better known).

-{{PreviousMenuNext("Learn/CSS/Styling_text/Styling_lists", "Learn/CSS/Styling_text/Web_fonts", "Learn/CSS/Styling_text")}}
+{{PreviousMenuNext("Learn_web_development/Core/Text_styling/Styling_lists", "Learn_web_development/Core/Text_styling/Web_fonts", "Learn_web_development/Core/Text_styling")}}